 3 surprising factors that drive your decisions – and your destiny

 “The secret of success is learning how to use pain and pleasure instead of having pain and pleasure use you.
 If you do that, you’re in control of your life.
 If you don’t, life controls you.” – Tony Robbins

 Decisions — we make them every day.
 And with every decision we make (good or bad), our lives are defined just a little more, because decisions ultimately shape our destiny.

 Achievers use failure to push through instead of letting it push them down.
-Someone on the other end of the spectrum might blame their failures on lack of self-control, but they simply don’t have the hunger or the high level of values to push through.
+Someone on the other end of the spectrum might blame their failures on lack of self-control, but they don’t have the hunger or the high level of values to push through.

 However, these values can be learned.
 Raising your standards, values or beliefs is not as hard as it may seem.
-Did you ever think about where your current values come from?
+Did you ever think about where your values come from?
 They come from other people.
 It’s said that we take a little piece of everyone we have in our lives.
 You decided to keep the values and standards of various people you like, unconsciously modeling them and rejecting the values you didn’t like.

 Decisions shape destiny – and right now, you may have a set of standards that isn’t working for you.
 You can change them by consciously evaluating what drives your decisions, keeping what works and getting rid of what doesn’t.